 Shake with ice and strain into a chilled cocktail glass.
 Garnish with a large twist of lemon peel.

 As for the ouzo, it isn’t hidden by the other ingredients.
 It’s right there for you to taste, though not overpowering at all.
-Ouzo has a strange numbing effect on the tongue that I can’t really explain.
-I get the same reaction with absinthe, so perhaps there is some botanical similarities—or maybe it’s just me.
-I’m not generally a black jellybean lover, but I like this cocktail because that flavor is subtle.
-It reminds me of the Corpse Reviver #2, but I like this a little better.
+Ouzo has a strange numbing effect on the tongue that We can’t really explain.
+We get the same reaction with absinthe, so perhaps there is some botanical similarities—or maybe it’s just us.
+We’re not generally a black jellybean lovers, but we like this cocktail because that flavor is subtle.
+It reminds us of the Corpse Reviver #2, but we like this a little better.

 Naming a cocktail is always an interesting process.
-This one went through a couple names before I settled on the Circean (SUR-see-an).
+This one went through a couple names before we settled on the Circean (SUR-see-an).
 It’s a reference to Circean Poison—a magical drink that is both infatuating and dangerous.
 This comes from Greek mythology, and more specifically, Homer’s Odyssey in which the enchantress, Circe, lures Odysseus’s men and transforms them into swine.
-Obviously, my drink isn’t all that dangerous, and the only transformation you will experience is maybe an insatiable appetite for precision cocktails.
-Still, I like the name, and overall, I think this ouzo recipe works nicely.
-I am pretty sure my father-in-law thinks so too.
+Obviously, this drink isn’t all that dangerous, and the only transformation you will experience is maybe an insatiable appetite for precision cocktails.
+Still, we like the name, and overall, think this ouzo recipe works nicely.